ariebovenberg/whenever/README.md

 </div>

-> ⚠️ **Note**: Whenever is in pre-1.0 beta.
+> ⚠️ **Note**: Whenever is still on a pre-1.0 version.
 The API may change
 > as we gather feedback and improve the library.
-> Leave a ⭐️ on github if you'd like to see how this project develops!
+> Leave a ⭐️ on GitHub if you'd like to see how this project develops!

 ## Why not the standard library?